Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Discussion

 When observed near edge-on, accretion disks emit a double-peaked line profile as a result of Doppler shift from gas approaching and receding at opposite sides of the disk (\citealt{Eracleous:1994}; \citealt{Eracleous:1995}).
 While circular disks exhibit approximately symmetric peaks, eccentric disks can produce enhanced asymmetry in relative strength as well as frequency separation of the peaks (\citealt{Eracleous:1995}).
 Disk eccentricity has been proposed as a possible explanation for asymmetric double-peaks in AGN line profiles (\citealt{Strateva_2003}) and from disks evolved from TDEs (\citealt{Wevers:2022}).
 In the latter, the extreme eccentricity of the disk ($e=0.91\pm 0.01$) allows for measurement of the time-evolution of the double-peaks during the course of the disk's precession on $\sim$week timescales.

 We have shown that CBD eccentricity growth is suppressed by infinite disks that supply angular momentum to the inner circumbinary gas.
 Figure \ref{fig:e_profiles} shows that these extended disks saturate at an orbital eccentricity of $e\simeq 0.05$, even for higher $\mathcal{M}$.
 CBRs saturate at a significantly higher orbital eccentricity; gas in ring $R_0=1a$ peaks just above $e\simeq 0.3$, and the peak saturation eccentricity rises for higher $\mathcal{M}$.
 Figure \ref{fig:line_profiles} illustrates the higher disk asymmetry for higher $\mathcal{M}$.
 The density plots (top panels) show the difference in large-scale disk eccentricity from rings of different $\mathcal{M}$.
-For the $\mathcal{M}=10$ ring, the significant pressure support in the gas has a circularizing effect.
-More frequent collisions between particles preferentially produces large deviations in azimuthal velocity, causing the gas to spread radially (\citealt{Frank:2002}).
-At $\mathcal{M}=60$ this effect is weak relative to the ECI.
+For the $\mathcal{M}=10$ ring, the significant pressure support in the gas has a circularizing effect as discussed in Section \ref{Gas_Eccentricity}.
+At $\mathcal{M}=60$ this effect is weak relative to stream impacts.
 As a result the gas settles into a disk with significant eccentricity, creating a large asymmetry in velocity at orbital apsides.
 The distribution $dM/dv_{\rm los}$, where $v_{\rm los}$ is the velocity along the chosen line of sight, illustrates how the eccentricity of the disk would manifest in an observed line profile.
 While the double-peaked line profile of $\mathcal{M}=10$ resembles that of a circular accretion disk, the asymmetric $\mathcal{M}=60$ profile is a potential signature of the eccentric disk.

 In the elliptical disk model outlined by \cite{Eracleous:1995}, eccentricity affects both the separation and relative strength of double-peaked Balmer line emission profiles of AGN (see Fig. 3 in \citealt{Eracleous:1995}). \cite{Strateva_2003} show that eccentricity as low as $e\simeq 0.2$ could explain observed asymmetry in a sample of AGNs from the Sloan Digital Sky Survey, with some candidates suggesting an even more extreme $e\simeq 0.8$.
 If disk eccentricity in AGN is indeed driven by binaries, our findings indicate that the initial circumbinary ring must be of very small extent, with a radius comparable to the binary's semimajor axis.
 Our measured disk eccentricities are high enough to explain observed asymmetry in accretion disk line emission (\citealt{Strateva_2003}), if this asymmetry is indeed the result of disk eccentricity as opposed to other features such as warps, spiral shocks, or temperature variability.